 Export a clean SVG from IconVectors

-- Prefer a simple, single‑color shape with a clean
+- Keep it a single-color shape on a clean

-Option A — Inline SVG (wxString) ➜ wxBitmap with wxBitmapBundle::FromSVG
+Option A — Inline SVG (wxString) to wxBitmap with wxBitmapBundle::FromSVG

 #include <wx/wx.h>